 Q – What’s wrong with construction?

-A – The problem is the way civil works is procured using main contractors price and deliver civil engineering projects.
-It’s adversarial, confrontational and it pits the client against the contractor.
+A – The problem is the way civil works is procured.
+Asking main contractors to price and deliver civil engineering projects on a lump sum fixed price basis.
+It’s adversarial, confrontational, adds cost and it pits the client against the contractor.

-Typically, the client is interested in the cheapest job being delivered in the shortest amount of time.
+Typically, the client is interested in the cheapest job being delivered in the shortest amount of time with all risk transferred to the contractor.
 Contractor’s underprice tenders to win the work knowing full well that they will have to find a way to recover their margins through the course of the project.
 If they don’t finish in time, the contractor then claims for delays and additional work and the two parties go to war, resulting in project overruns, overspend and quality issues.

 This leads to conflict and mistrust.

 There are so many failed EPC projects, particularly EFW projects, in the market that the whole ethos of project delivery needs to change.
+We’ve seen the casualties of the EPC approach in recent years with contractors going bust.
 This starts from the project investors and client right through the delivery and supply chain.
 A transparent and collaborative approach is a must for the future.

 Q – CCM has developed a new way of delivering civil works.
 What is it and why the change?